DefWolf/Memcrashed-ddos/README.md

 # Memecrashed
 Version 0.1
+Memecashed ddos

-Soon the script will multi-thread and automatically search for vulnerable servers
+Soon the script will multi-thread and automatically search for vulnerable servers.

 Exploit 1 - https://github.com/649/Memcrashed-DDoS-Exploit